The Journey: From Spec-Kit to SpecFact

 # 3. Detect code vs plan drift automatically

-# → Auto-derived plans come from `import from-code` (code analysis), so comparison IS "code vs plan drift"
+# β Auto-derived plans come from `import from-code` (code analysis), so regeneration reflects current drift

 # 4. Enable automated enforcement